 Given Baby Boomers are both disproportionately likely to be business owners and poised to retire in large numbers over the next decade, there’s been surprisingly little research into what motivates individuals to take over a family business.

-Dr Patrick Garcia, from Macquarie University's Faculty of Business and Economics, recently teamed up with academics based in the US, UK and Italy to examine the impact of parental behaviours on “next-generation engagement in family firms”.
+Dr Patrick Garcia, from Macquarie Business School, recently teamed up with academics based in the US, UK and Italy to examine the impact of parental behaviours on “next-generation engagement in family firms”.

 The reluctant-heir issue